Ankan1998/Ankan1998/README.md

 - 😍 Areas of Interest Computer Vision, NLP and GAN
 - 👥 I’m looking to collaborate with developers on deep learning projects
 - 👀 2020 Goals: Learn and built more deep learning projets
-- 💖 Hobbies: I love digital art, history and geo-politics
+- 💖 Hobbies: Digital art, History and geo-politics
 - 💕 Targeting Reinforcement Learning with start of 2021
+- 🧿 Focusing on NLP
 - 🌹 Falling in love with Unsupervised Deep Learning